SylerS7/SylerS7/README.md

 - 👋 Hi, I’m @SylerS7
-- 👀 I’m interested in pentesting
+- 👀 I’m interested in AI and Cybersecurity
-- 🌱 I’m currently preparing for certifications necessary for a pentester
+- 🌱 I’m currently preparing to become an AI engineer
 - 😄 Pronouns: I am sane
 - ⚡ Fun fact: Everyone dies one day...
 See ya